YuraT/alpina/README.md

 # Alpina

-A home for configuring all of my homelab containers on an Alpine Linux machine.
+A home for configuring all of my homelab containers on a Debian Linux machine.
+This assumes a Debian Linux machine with Docker and Docker Compose installed.